 Conversion Goal Tracking

-We created this little utility for mapping conversion goals.
+We created a little utility for mapping conversion goals.
 It’s basic but it makes an important point.
 You cannot simply say that you need more traffic/sales.
 You have to map this out.

 - 10,000 unique visitors a month